This page describes the progress on the Quaker Valley Railroad and a discussion of JMRI turnout and signal lever operations.

 I always wanted to develop the panel to use the turnout and signal levers and code button just like the real ones.
-I thought it would require scripting, but found a way around that in 2006.
-Since then the newer versions of JMRI have multi position sensors, and it has worked well to add the signal levers to the single track Quaker Valley line in the top panel.
+I thought it would require scripting, but found a way around that in 2006 using transparent sensors to control a 3 position icon.
+Since then the newer versions of JMRI have multi position sensors, and it has worked well to add the signal levers to the Quaker Valley CTC panels.
 The signal levers shown now work pretty much like the prototype..
 I had redrawn the background graphics using the 15 wide by two high USS panel included with Panel Pro.
 I moved things around a bit in 2009 and 2010 to align better with the levers below.
 I also renumbered some of the turnouts on the lower panel.
 It is nice to develop things on a screen and if it is not right, easily change it.
 I suspect many will develop their model railroad CTC controls this way before constructing a full size CTC panel.

 The code button at the bottom of each position is momentary and controls the turnout and signals.
 You can flip the turnout levers back and forth without setting the turnouts.
 Only when the code button is pressed does the turnout and signal follow.
 And because of the way the JMRI route function can work, they will only follow if the interlocking is unoccupied and the block ahead is unoccupied and the block ahead is not assigned to a train coming the other way.
 No more throwing turnouts under moving trains.